Gardaí believe shooting of 17-year-old in Dublin was failed murder attempt

 Teenager in serious condition following attack in Dublin 8 on Wednesday night

-A Garda investigator at the scene of a shooting on Eugene Street in Dublin’s inner city.
-Photograph: Damien Storan
+Garda investigators on Thursday morning at the scene of a shooting that happened on Wednesday night on Eugene Street in Dublin’s inner city.
+Photograph: Dara Mac Donaill

-Gardaí believe the shooting of a 17-year-old boy in Dublin’s south inner city on Wednesday night was a botched murder bid.
+Gardaí believe the shooting of a 17-year-old boy in Dublin’s south inner city on Wednesday night was a failed murder attempt.

 The teenager was getting into a taxi on Eugene St, Dublin 8, just before 11pm when a number of men approached him and opened fire in what gardaí believe was a pre-planned and targeted attack.